Find the Nest

 Pest Education • DFW Pest Control

-Carpenter ants don't eat wood, but they hollow it out to nest, often where moisture has already softened it.
-Learn the signs and how control really works.
+Carpenter ants don't eat wood the way termites do — they hollow it out to nest, and they go after wood that moisture has already softened.
+Finding them is often the tip-off that you have a leak somewhere.
+Here are the signs and how control actually works.

 Reviewed and updated June 2026